 7 Geo.
 J. Gender & L. 531-597 (2006)

 Scholarly Commons Citation

 Cantalupo, Nancy Chi; Martin, Lisa Vollendorf; Pak, Kay; and Shin, Sue, "Domestic Violence in Ghana: The Open Secret" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 433.
+433.